rbuurma/rise-2015/bibliography_project_Omeka_upload_instructions.md

 ## Rise of the Novel Descriptive Bibliography Project Upload Instructions

-ADD EXPLANATION OF OMEKA HERE

 ### Getting Started

 Omeka is a free, open-source content management system and web-publishing platform or CMS which is used to create and display collections and exhibitions of library, archival, museum, and scholarly materials.
+We are using a Omeka installation created for us by Swarthmore ITS's Michael Kappeler to display our descriptive bibliography projects online: http://riseofthenovel.swarthmore.edu/

 In Omeka, a "collection" is made up of individual "items."
 For the purposes of the Rise of the Novel, each of us will create a separate "collection" for our assigned novel.
 Each collection will be made up of the following Item Types: